What is a birth doula?

 Not generally, but in rare cases a doula may gift her services.
 All members of Doulas of Regina are professional doulas and have invested a great deal of time, energy and money into their training.
 New doulas usually charge less than more experienced doulas.
-If you are in a situation where you can’t pay for birth support, please see the Doulas of Regina Relief Fund, which offers financial assistance to pay for doulas.
+If you are in a situation where you can’t pay for birth support, please see the Doulas of Regina Relief Fund, which offers financial assistance to pay for doula support.